shahramyalameha/burai/docs/source/how_to_use_burai.rst

 2. operating model
 ^^^^^^^^^^^^^^^^^^^

-This system can replace, remove, and move the atom.
+This system can replace, delete, and move the atom.
 This chapter explain these operations.
 Firstly, we introduce the operation of replace the atom.
 The first step is selecting the atom which you want to replace by a mouse click.
 Then, the menu appears.
 You select “Rename selected atoms”

 .. image:: ../img/imgCreateJob_ReplaceAtom01.png
    :scale: 70 %